kyro46/assAudio/README.md

 and activate it in the ILIAS-Admin-GUI.
 Activate manual correction.

 ### Known Problems ###

+* Audio capture not yet possible with Safe Exam Browser 3.x

 * The plugin uses a flash-free approach which is not yet compatible with all browsers as the technology is currently work-in-progress at W3C.
 See:
   * https://www.w3.org/TR/mediastream-recording/